lsst-sitcom/sitcomtn-088/index.rst

 ##################

 .. abstract::

-   Linked with: SITCOM-948
+   This technote is linked with: `SITCOM-948 <https://jira.lsstcorp.org/browse/SITCOM-948>`_

-   This technote summarizes the results of the m1m3 dynamic tests including positioning during a slew and the settling time after a slew
+   This technote summarizes the results of the M1M3 dynamic tests.

-..
-Metadata such as the title, authors, and description are set in metadata.yaml
+   It contains an overall explanation of how the M1M3 system work.
+   In addition, it serves as an index to the other tech notes produced on each test or data analysis.
+   That includes tests like: Bump Test, Hard Point Breakaway Test, Settling Time, Positioning Repeatability, Force Balance System at different elevations, Inertia Compensation System performance, and deep study on vibrations.

 ..
 TODO: Delete the note below before merging new content to the main branch.